Path-Check/privacy-security-GAEN/Policies_and_Procedures/Developers_Security_Guidelines/README.md

 OWASP also publishes its [Mobile Application Security Verification Standard](https://github.com/OWASP/owasp-masvs) and other information from its [Mobile Security Project](https://owasp.org/www-project-mobile-security/).

-The document at [https://github.com/Path-Check/privacy-security-GAEN/blob/master/principles/2\_security.md](https://github.com/Path-Check/privacy-security-GAEN/blob/master/principles/2_security.md) provides a detailed list of principles substantially derived from OWASP materials.
+The document [here](../2_security.md) provides a detailed list of principles substantially derived from OWASP materials.

 # Other Coding Guidelines